o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-egf ENABLED_GEM_FILE, --enabled-gem-file ENABLED_GEM_FILE`**

-  The CMake file that manages the list of Gems that are enabled.
-When disabling a Gem, this command removes the Gem from the specified file.
+  The CMake file that manages the list of enabled Gems.
+When disabling a Gem, this command removes it from the specified file.
 If not specified, this command uses the `Code/enabled_gem.cmake` file.

 - **`-ohf OVERRIDE_HOME_FOLDER, --override-home-folder OVERRIDE_HOME_FOLDER`**